 Interference with the traditional life of the Okiek is seen both during the colonial period and after.
 In 2009, the Government of Kenya took over the land of the Okiek.
 Following this government action, the Okiek who were in the forest were evicted.
 Settling permanently away from the other Okiek speakers and engaging in non-traditional work, like farming and beekeeping, (copying the Kipsigis’ lifestyle) may facilitate complete loss of their Okiek culture and language, thus further reducing the number of Okiek speakers.

-The deposit contains about 20 hours of audio / video recordings.
+The collection contains about 20 hours of audio / video recordings.
 A big percentage of the recordings are transcribed, annotated and translated into English.
-The data contains the socio-cultural practices of the Okiek such as circumcision ceremonies, economic activities (such as bee keeping) and the value attached to such activities.
+The data contains the socio-cultural practices of the Okiek such as circumcision ceremonies, economic activities (such as beekeeping) and the value attached to such activities.
 It also contains the names of the trees in the Mau forest and the values attached to them.

 Several outcomes are expected from this project:

 -A small dictionary of the common words in Okiek, words for various types of trees and words associated with beekeeping, hunting or gathering, as well as photographs (where possible) are compiled to preserve the Okiek traditional knowledge, a treasure to the Okiek community.